 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Company's directors and executive officers, and any persons who own more than 10% of the outstanding shares of Common Stock, to file with the Securities and Exchange Commission (the "SEC") reports of ownership and changes in ownership of Common Stock.
 Directors and executive officers are required by SEC regulations to furnish the Company with copies of all Section 16(a) reports that they file.
-Based solely on review of the copies of such reports furnished to the Company or written representation that no other reports were required, the Company believes that, during the 2019 year, all filing requirements applicable to its officers and directors were timely satisfied other than as follows: Mr. McCarty - one late report reporting one transaction.
+Based solely on review of the copies of such reports furnished to the Company or written representation that no other reports were required, the Company believes that, during the 2020 year, all filing requirements applicable to its officers and directors were timely satisfied other than as follows: Mr. Hudson - one late report reporting one transaction; and Mr. Byrd - one late reporting one transaction.